LoboAdrian/School/Aviation/Powered Flight.md

 	Discovered roll, by researching with kites
 - Yaw
 	Implemented a rudder to their glider in 1902, when the aircraft spun out of control when tilted

+---

+## Wright and Langley Propellers
+Wright Brothers considered their work on propeller design as their greatest accomplishment, with an efficiency of 70% compared to otthers with less than 50%